Mattegoda: Demographics

 The population is mainly Sinhalese with a small Malay population.
 Most Sinhalese are Buddhist while a significant minority is Catholic.
 There are several Buddhist temples in and around Mattegoda.
 The Catholics have the St Jude's Catholic church which belong to the Pannipitiya parish.
 There is also a sizable Muslim population which includes Malays.
 Mattegoda has a small mosque.

 Economy

 Mattegoda is mainly a residential area.
 The main economic activity is retail and other service sectors.
 The Alpha factory complex which manufactures metal furniture is a key employer in the area.
 Also there is a small garment factory.
+Arpico factory can be found near the Mattegoda Army Camp.

 Transport

 Public bus service is available connecting Mattegoda to Colombo.
 The route number is 138/2 and it takes the high level road.
 In addition the 342 route number buses from Kottawa to Piliyandala also pass through Mattegoda.
 The Southern express way is also accessible from Mattegoda by Kottawa and Kahatuduwa exit points.